XRPLF/xrpl-dev-portal/content/concepts/introduction/what-is-xrpl.md

 # What is the XRP Ledger?

-The XRP Ledger is a decentralized blockchain that uses XRP to process and record financial transactions.
+The XRP Ledger is a decentralized blockchain that uses its own digital currency to process and record financial transactions.

 ## What Is a Blockchain?